ArmanSingh1994/Fall2019/assignment1.md

 (3) program correctness.

 **Algorithm design**
 Algorithm design  is a measure of how well the algorithm has been designed.
 For example, if the solution calls for a recursive algorithm to be implemented.
 It is considered to be poorly designed if iterative structures are used.
 Another example: if the algorithm contains a  divide-by-zero instruction, has it been safeguarded against divide-by-zero errors?
-HTML example: using breaks instead of paragraphs.
+HTML example: using paragraphs instead of line breaks.

  - *Programming structures:* Has the program been designed using the appropriate programming structures?
  -  *Program testing:* Is the program designed to work correctly for all input cases?
 What about error cases?